No — slate shower floor tiles cannot be permanently sealed.

 While slate shower floors cannot be sealed permanently, the right approach can protect them for many years.
 High-quality penetrating sealers, proper application, and consistent upkeep are key to maintaining the natural beauty and performance of slate.

-If you’re selecting slate for a new project or need guidance on the right type of stone and sealer, George’s Furniture offers technical support and material expertise without affecting editorial integrity.
+If you’re selecting slate for a new project or need guidance on the right type of stone and sealer, George Living offers technical support and material expertise without affecting editorial integrity.
 With the proper care, a slate shower floor can remain a long-lasting, elegant feature in any bathroom.